junrui-liu/patina/src/assignments/as4.md

 2. Arrays are no longer included in the language specification.
 This allows all data to be stored on the stack as supposed to on the heap.
 (Arrays will be included in [bonus part #2](#bonus-part-2---arrays).)

 3. This matters for performance but not to correctness, no register allocation algorithm needs to be written.
 All data will be stored inside a single frame of the stack.

+## Overview of approach

 However, this still leaves a fair amount of complexity.
 For example, the following function calculating fibonacci numbers is still allowed.
 ```rust,no_run,noplayground